henricook/voa-play-mongo-test/README.md

 ## Testing

-Connectors are untested, they could be as a future enhancement with something like wiremock.
+Connectors are untested, they could be as a future enhancement with something like wiremock or by mocking WSClient.

 Repositories and controllers are integration tested